Why I Love This Recipe

 2. Beans.
 Empty the two cans into a small saucepan, add salt to taste and a tblsp of chopped garlic.
 If you like cilantro, add that as well.
 My kids are in a "i don't like that' phase w cilantro, so I leave it out.
 Bring to a boil and then simmer for about 10 min.
 You can let them simmer for longer if you want to.

 3. Rice.
 Cooked the way you like.
 I add a 1/8th tsp of turmeric and 1/2 tsp of salt, adds a nice color/flavor.
-I usually make a cup and a half for 6 people, and have some left over.

 4. Condiments.
 Put the lettuce, cheese, sour cream, avocado, salsa, jalapeno, et al in small bowls/containers